theiding/openhab-docs/tutorials/beginner/logs.md

 <!-- ![](images/log-screen.png) -->

 The console will display the messages as soon as they will be logged.
-Keep this window somewhere in order to take a look inside when it is needed.
+Keep this window somewhere in order to take a look ffdsinside when it is needed.
 We will use it to check the Z-Wave dialogs.

 A "clean" startup looks this way in the log file :